telefonicaid/fiware-orion/doc/manuals/admin/database_admin.md

         document](#Multiservice/multitenant_database_separation "wikilink"),
-        in multi service/tenant mode, Orion uses several databases (which in addition can potentially be created on the fly), thus authorizing on `admin` DB ensures permisions in all them.
+        in multi service/tenant mode, Orion uses several databases (which in addition can potentially be created on the fly), thus authorizing on `admin` DB ensures permissions in all of them.

 [Top](#top)